 What Exactly are Moving Averages?

-The Different Moving Averages Explained
+The Best Moving Averages for Swing Trading

 There are different types of moving averages – as we briefly mentioned before.
 The most common ones used in trading are the SMA (simple moving average), EMA (exponential moving average), and MACD (moving average convergence divergence).
 However, there are quite a few others worth mentioning as well.
 We’ll break them all down below – starting with the SMA.